firozkhan18/technologies-notes/java-one-by-one.md

 Functional programming (FP) has gained significant traction in recent years, especially in languages like Java (since Java 8), JavaScript, Python, Scala, Haskell, and others.
 While object-oriented programming (OOP) remains dominant, there are several compelling reasons why you might want to use **functional programming** in your projects.
 Below are the key reasons **why FP is needed**:

+### Why Use Functional Style Instead of OOP?

+Functional programming (FP) and Object-Oriented Programming (OOP) are two distinct paradigms, each with its strengths.
+Here are reasons why functional style can be preferred:

+1. **Simplicity and Clarity**: Functional programming focuses on pure functions and immutability, which can lead to simpler and more predictable code.
+Functions that don’t have side effects make it easier to understand program flow.

+2. **Higher-Order Functions**: FP allows functions to be passed as parameters, returned from other functions, or stored in data structures, enabling powerful abstractions and code reuse.

+3. **Conciseness**: Functional programming constructs like lambda expressions and streams can result in less boilerplate code.
+This can make code cleaner and easier to read.

+4. **Parallelism**: FP constructs often lend themselves to parallel execution more naturally.
+For example, stream operations can be easily parallelized without changing the logic.

+5. **Ease of Testing**: Pure functions (functions without side effects) are easier to test and reason about compared to methods in OOP that might rely on shared mutable state.

 **[⬆ Back to Top](#table-of-contents)**
 ---